The Ecosystem Project

 "From the start, the Venture Hub sought to map the entrepreneurial ecosystem of the Hudson Valley.
 In fact, it was a central part of our strategy-- to link people, services, and resources across a widely dispersed, large geographic area.
 Without a methodology, or specific know-how in this area, we were hampered in our attempts, until we met Rob and his team at The Ecosystem Project.
 Rob’s project was a perfect opportunity for us to explore and capture the nuances of the entrepreneurial ecosystem so that we could more effectively illustrate what our region has to offer and work more cohesively.
 The Ecosystem Project methodology, relying on Miro, the collaborative tool, enabled us to rapidly capture and share knowledge, and visualize the intricacies of our regional ecosystem.
 Now that we have a visual representation and a set of value propositions, we are in a position to advance hypotheses about the ways the relationships can be strengthened, how various players can be strengthened, and how the Venture Hub can leverage momentum to meet our end goals—increased investment in promising startups, revenue, and job growth, and economic growth of the Hudson Valley. "

-– Kristin Backhaus, Dean, School of Business
+– Kristin Backhaus, Dean, School of Business, SUNY New Paltz

 "Given the multitude of demands on higher education institutions—enrollment shrinkage, financial shortfalls, curricular innovations, accreditation, graduation rates, etc.—it is understandable that many leaders find it challenging to deliver on strategic partnerships with external constituents.
 How is there time to collaborate with external partners on transformative projects when there is so much campus-based work to do?!
 And yet, not prioritizing external partnerships puts higher education at risk with society that increasingly questions the relevancy and value of college degrees.
 I have 30 years of higher education experience—equally split between being a faculty member and an administrator— with my academic discipline situated at the intersection of organizational behavior and strategic management.
 I found the Ecosystematic Project founded by Rob Brodnick to be a powerful new approach for understanding complex systems.
 Using an ecosystemic approach to study the shared goal of regional human (talent) development yielded key insights and interventions with an incredible efficiency and effectiveness.
 Rob and his team curated and developed technology tools (e.g., Miro), canvases, questions, and visuals that illuminated great insights (it made the invisible, visible!) and yielded a wide diversity of interventions.
 The Ecosystematic Approach is the type of framework needed by any leader facing complex situations—and this most obviously includes higher education leaders."